Chicken keeping: come for the eggs, stay for the chaos.

 Predator Protection—Building Fort Knox for Chickens

-If you’re raising chickens, you’re basically opening a diner called “All-You-Can-Eat Buffet” for every predator within a 5-mile radius.
-Coyotes, foxes, raccoons, weasels, owls, hawks, even the neighbor’s dog—they all see your coop and think, “Wow, free takeout!”
+If you’re raising chickens, you’re basically opening a diner called All-You-Can-Eat Buffet for every predator within five miles.
+Coyotes, foxes, raccoons, weasels, owls, hawks, even the neighbor’s dog—they all think your coop means free takeout.

 Personalities—More Drama Than Daytime TV

+Nobody warns you about this part: chickens have personalities.
+Some are sweet, some bossy, and some just plain weird.
 They live by a pecking order—basically middle school with feathers.
-There are the popular hens, the outcasts, and the bullies.
+There are popular hens, outcasts, and bullies.

 The Unsolvable Mystery—Chickens Just… Die

-The best you can do is keep them clean, fed, watered, and safe, and accept that sometimes you’ll lose one anyway.
+You’ll do everything right, and still—poof.
+Flat chicken.
+The best you can do is keep them fed, watered, and safe, and accept that sometimes you’ll lose one anyway.
 It’s not you.
-It’s not even really the chicken.
-It’s just… chickens
+It’s just… chickens.

 Chicken Math—The Principle You Can’t Escape

 Here’s the last great truth: no one ever just owns “a few” chickens.
-It starts with wanting just three hens for eggs.
+It starts with three hens for eggs.
 Then you discover the feed store has a six-chick minimum.
-Then you read about blue-egg layers.
+Then you spot the blue-egg layers.
 Then someone offers you a “rare breed you just have to try.”
-Before you know it, you’ve got 47 birds, two extra coops, and an incubator you swore you’d never use.

 I should know.

-The Wrap-Up—Why Do This At All?
+The Wrap-Up—Why Raise Chickens at All?

 And if you’re wondering what this adventure really costs, just ask Jim.
 He’ll tell you: “About six chickens more than whatever Sandy said we were getting.”

 (Although, in fairness, I did stop at six once… and then went right past it to 400.
 But who’s counting?
-Oh right — Jim is.)
+Oh right—Jim is.)

 Post a Comment